Live and Let Buy: Which Bonds For Your Objectives?

 But there could be exceptions.
 Some advanced investors with a willingness to take additional risk may remain unhedged.
 Especially if they are based in countries that are in the ‘risk-on’ category.
 We will explain why in a dedicated article.

 What about the Euro?
-It’s a tricky one as it funds carry trades, but at the same time is vulnerable to scenarios like 2011/2012.
+It’s a tricky one The Euro funds carry trades, but at the same time is vulnerable to scenarios like 2011/2012.
 This has an impact on hedging strategy.

 2. Inflation-Linked Bond ETFs